-THE British Cotton Growing Association was inaugurated in 1902 with the object of extending the cultivation of cotton throughout parts of the British Empire where conditions should prove suitable.
-During the eight years that have elapsed, valuable information has been acquired by means of pioneering expeditions and experimental cultivation in more remote parts of the Empire and from the results yielded by private undertakings that have been liberally assisted with technical advice and financial means.
-As it was announced a year ago, the inquiry stage is practically completed, and it has been decided to concentrate the main efforts of the association on the work in Nigeria, Uganda, Nyasaland, and the West Indies.
+THE British Cotton Growing Association was inaugurated in 1902 with the object of extending the cultiwation of cotton throughout parts of the British Empire where conditions should prove suitable.
+During the eight years that have elapsed, valuable information has been years that have elapsed, valuable information has been acquired by means of pioneering expeditions and experi-mental cultivation in more remote parts of the Empire and from the results yielded by private undertakings that have been liberally assisted with technical advice and financial means.
+As it was announced a year ago, the inquiry stage is practically completed, and it has been -decided to concentrate the main efforts of the association on the work in Nigeria, Uganda, Nyasaland, and the West Indies.
 The present state and future outlook of the cotton industry are therefore opportunely summarised in the address delivered by Mr. J. H. Reed before the Royal Geographical Society on Monday, December 5.

 The principal supply of raw material from the United States of America has increased during the last quarter of a century from seven to thirteen million bales per annum; the output of India may reach a total of five million bales, but most of it is short-stapled, and Egypt supplies somewhat more than a million bales.
-Against this has to be placed the demand for cotton, which in this country has remained nearly stationary, at a total of three million bales, while the United States of America now require nearly five million bales.
+Against this has to be placed the demand for cotton, which in this country has remained nearly stationary, at a total of three million bales, while the United States of America now require nearly five million bales, and the countries of Europe absorb six million bales.
 With regard to other sources of supply, the class of cotton grown in the West Indies is of good quality, but owing to the limited area the amount produced can never be large, so that the most hopeful fields for the labours of the association lie in West and Central Africa.
-The colony of Lagos bids fair to produce an appreciable quantity of cotton; the extension of the industry in Nyasaland, where a superior type of upland is a prominent variety, is distinctly encouraging, and the late High Commissioner of Uganda has reported upon the favourable climate and conditions, as well as the eagerness of the natives in that Protectorate for taking up cotton cultivation.
-In the Sudan there are large areas of suitable land near the junctions of the Atbara and the Blue Nile with the main stream, in the province of Berber, and on the plains between the converging courses of the Blue and White Nile.
-Of the prospects in Rhodesia it is too early to pronounce a definite opinion, but the experimental work gives promise of the possibility of a native industry being developed under European guidance.
+The colony of Lagos bids fair to produce an appreciable quantity of cotton; the extension of the industry in Nyasaland, where a superior type of upland is a prominent variety, is distinctly encouraging, and the late High Commissioner of Uganda has reported upon the favourable climate and conditions, as well as the eageness of the natives in that Protectorate for taking up cotton cultivation.
+In the Sudan there are large areas of suitable land near the junctions of the Atbara and the Suitable land hear the junctions of the Atbara and the Blue Nile with the main stream, in the province of Berber, and on the plains between the converging courses of the Blue and White Nile.
+Of the prospects in Rhodesia it is too early to pronounce a definite opinion, but the experi-mental work gives promise of the possibility of a native industry being developed under European guidance.